nasa/OSDR_Tutorials/source/pages/guides/create_a_nasa_guest_account.md

 ## Step 4: Registration Complete

 Registration is complete. **This account is used to access both the OSDR Biological Data Management Environment (BDME) and Workspace.** Your NASA guest account is good for one year.
 You will receive an email at the end of the year with an option to request for an extension.
-> - **Your password expires every 60 days** and much be updated before the expiration date or you will get locked out of your account.
+> - **Your password expires every 60 days** and must be updated before the expiration date or you will get locked out of your account.
 > - If you get locked out, contact ESD at 1-877-677-2123 to reset your password.

 ```{image} ../../_static/images/nasa_guest_acct/nasa-guest-account-registered.jpg